mafifafm/pxt-microbit/docs/projects/electric-guitar/make.md

 # Make

 A guitar is a plucked stringed musical instrument.
-Normally, the guitar is an expensive instrument, but here we create a cheap and convenient DIY instrument that can help you enjoy and play real chords on an electric micro:bit guitar.
-Have fun and enjoy playing the micro:bit guitar by shifting the pitch up and down octaves.
+Normally, the guitar is an expensive instrument, but here we create a cheap and convenient DIY instrument that can help you enjoy and play real chords on an electric Ragga guitar.
+Have fun and enjoy playing the Ragga guitar by shifting the pitch up and down octaves.

 ## How it Works?